cjerzak/causalimages-software/README.md

 devtools::install_github(repo = "cjerzak/causalimages-software/causalimages")
 ```

-Then, to load the software in, use
+Then, to load the software, use
 ```
 library(   causalimages  )
 ```